sarahamer13/reading-notes/Reading2-401.md

 - A Module in Python is basically a single file that has Python code.
 It can be created by writing a code in separate Python file with a ".py" extension.

 - A Package is a collection of Python modules organized in a directory hierarchy.
-It includes an additional __init__.py file to indicate that the directory should be treated as a packag
+It includes an additional __init__.py file to indicate that the directory should be treated as a package

 - We can import and use modules from a package in a manner similar to modules.
 When importing a module or a package, we bring its symbols into our script's namespace.
 We can use the as keyword to provide an alias, which can be useful to avoid naming conflicts.